NuGet/Home/accepted/2022/Multiple-Equivalent-Framework-Support-TFM-As-Aliases.md

 ### Technical explanation

+Implementing this feature will require several large and in some cases, breaking changes.
+The breaking changes are not necessarily in the completely new NuGet and .NET SDK version, but for some scenarios where different versions of the tooling are combined.

+Fortunately, attempting any of the to be enabled scenarios with current versions of the tooling will lead to an obvious issue.

 ## NuGet challenges to get there

 While this scenario does have a number of interesting uses, there are many commands that would be affected by NuGet supporting this.